AleksandraKaric/qa_portfolio_benefiti/Mobile testing/MatchIT_Bug Report.md

 ### ID: bug_2

 **Summary:** User - Benefiti | Some benefits full-name are not displayed. <br />
-**Description:** Some benefits name are not properly displayed as it showen on Android.For example “Privatno zdravstveno osiguranje” and “Privatno zdravstveno osiguranje za članove porodice” cannot be distinguished, “Fleksibilno radno…” etc.
+**Description:** Some benefits name are not properly displayed as it showen on Android.
+For example “Privatno zdravstveno osiguranje” and “Privatno zdravstveno osiguranje za članove porodice” cannot be distinguished, “Fleksibilno radno…” etc.

 **Environment:** iPhone 8, iOS 16.7.8